zionsg/ZnWP-Taxonomy-Color-Image-Plugin/README.md

 This WordPress plugin allows multiple 3rd party plugins to easily add color and image fields to taxonomies via an action hook.

-Collections can be color coded and entities can be grouped under multiple collections.

 Demo plugin included.

 ### Installation